 (3) Using Surplus Slice Output to displace «Customer Name»’s non-federal resources identified in Exhibit A, or «Customer Name»’s market purchases that would have been made for serving its Total Retail Load; and

-(4) A sale of Surplus Slice Output to a BPA utility customer for service to that utility’s Total Retail Load in the Region, consistent with sections 3(14) and 9(c) of the Northwest Power Act; and
+(4) A sale of Surplus Slice Output to a BPA utility customer for service to that utility’s Total Retail Load in the Region, consistent with Sections 3(14) and 9(c) of the Northwest Power Act; and

-BPA may request «Customer Name» provide evidence that Surplus Slice Output was used consistent with section 9(c) of the Northwest Power Act. «Customer Name» may demonstrate such uses of Surplus Slice Output by means of a storage account, executed contracts for binding sales or exchanges, or another form of offer and acceptance.
+BPA may request «Customer Name» provide evidence that Surplus Slice Output was used consistent with Section 9(c) of the Northwest Power Act. «Customer Name» may demonstrate such uses of Surplus Slice Output by means of a storage account, executed contracts for binding sales or exchanges, or another form of offer and acceptance.

-5.5.4 Pursuant to the Pacific Northwest Consumer Power Preference Act and section 9(c) of the Northwest Power Act, BPA shall have the right to curtail all or a portion of «Customer Name»’s: (1) Surplus Slice Output capacity upon 60 months written notice to «Customer Name», and (2) Surplus Slice Output energy upon 60 days written notice to «Customer Name».
+5.5.4 Pursuant to the Pacific Northwest Consumer Power Preference Act and Section 9(c) of the Northwest Power Act, BPA shall have the right to curtail all or a portion of «Customer Name»’s: (1) Surplus Slice Output capacity upon 60 months’ written notice to «Customer Name», and (2) Surplus Slice Output energy upon 60 calendar days written notice to «Customer Name».
 Any such notice shall specify the amounts and duration of the curtailment, and whether such capacity or energy is needed to meet BPA’s capacity and energy requirements in the Region.
 Prior to issuing any such curtailment notice, BPA and «Customer Name» shall consult in order to determine the quantity, if any, of Surplus Slice Output energy and capacity that may be subject to such curtailment.
 Such curtailments shall be limited to «Customer Name»’s proportional share of the amount needed, and for the duration necessary, to cover BPA’s projection of its needs within the Region.
 Such curtailments are subject to sections 5.5.5 and 5.5.6.

 5.5.5 If BPA issues a notice of curtailment pursuant to section 5.5.4, then it shall concurrently issue notices of curtailment, recall, or termination to all other extra regional and non-preference purchasers to whom BPA has sold Surplus Firm Power, or surplus capacity, for durations longer than specified in the notice, provided that such sales agreements contain provisions that allow for recall, curtailment or termination.